lbrayner/easy_db.vim/README.md

 - `CTRL-NumpadPlus`: resize the window with +5 as parameter.
 - `CTRL-F9`: equalize all windows.
 - `ESC ESC`: close all windows except the current one (SQL buffers only).

+These facilitate other plugins' functionalities:

+- `ALT-/`: toggle comment — it also works on selected text (*vim-commentary*).

 # Maintainer's mappings